brilboy/Cough-Sound-Classification/README.md

 ## Overview

 This repository contains the code for a machine learning model developed to classify cough sounds by differentiating between wet and dry sounds.
 The project utilizes the Librosa and TensorFlow libraries for audio processing and machine learning, respectively.
-The data is visualized using IPython to generate spectrograms, providing insights into the characteristics of the cough sounds.
+The data, sourced from [Kaggle](https://www.kaggle.com/datasets/ndewira/cough-sound), is visualized using IPython to generate spectrograms, providing insights into the characteristics of the cough sounds.

 ## Features